kimcapgab/Tranquility_App/README.md

   1. Utilize local storage to save user's favorited quotes and previous journal entries
   1. Add event listeners to the "Save Entry" button that will trigger the animation of the mandala flower

-  1. Add a third API that will play meditation music and option to change songs and display music information
+  1. Add music that will play meditation music.

   1. Create a timer that helps user breath in and breath out in sync with an animation
 ### Goals: